kaarukun/MiterSlotRunner/README.md

 https://www.thingiverse.com/thing:3973092

 Created a simple generator for a miter slot track.
-Based on the design by cdmakestuff shape.
+Requires OpenSCAD to generate the STLs.

 Designed for:
 1/4" x 20 Hex Nut or Bolt